What is fulfillment?

 - Returns Management.

-These logistics processes can be handled by a single company (all services from a single source) or by several companies.
+These logistics processes can be handled by a single company (all services from a single source) or outsourced by several companies.

 - 1 company for the procurement of goods and sales,